 Figure 6:

-If you navigate back to the credit note in question, you will notice that the remaining credit has reduced:
+If you navigate back to the credit note in question, you will notice that the remaining credit has been reduced:

 Figure 7: